 Aperture is a facade installation which functions as an interactive display.
 The display is created using iris diaphragms which together create an interactive matrix.
 Iris diaphragms are apertures with a variable opening diameter.
 The single apertures in the grid react to varying intensities of incoming light by altering their diameters correspondingly.
 This feature makes passers-by able to influence the opening diameter of the iris diaphragms by their movement in front of the facade, thus creating a display capable of depicting the people moving by, while at the same time being a new channel for communication between the inside and outside of a building.

 Check out the video of the functioning prototype built by Frederic Eyl and Gunnar Green.

+The apertures react to varying intensities of incoming light by altering their diameters correspondingly.
 This creates a display capable of depicting people moving by.